BesignLab/Neutral-Sans/README.md

 ## Supported Languages

-Neutral Sans supports over 200 languages, here are some languages used by most of the population in the world.
+Neutral Sans support over 200 languages, here are some languages used by most of the population in the world.

 - English
 - Spanish